 Landmark East is the Group's flagship property located in Kowloon East.
 This property is a Grade A office complex comprising twin towers of 36 floors and 34 floors respectively with a total gross floor area of approximately 1,338,000 square feet and 454 car parking spaces.
-As at 31 December 2022, the property achieved an occupancy of approximately 91%.
+As at 31 December 2023, the property achieved an occupancy of approximately 91%.
+As a testament to our commitment to upgrade the building quality and green standard, we successfully obtained 2 certificates BEAM Plus Existing Buildings Platinum issued by Hong Kong Green Building Council Limited and LEED Existing Buildings Platinum issued by U.S. Green Building Council in 2023.

 Shui Hing Centre is an industrial building in Kowloon Bay, with a gross floor area of approximately 187,000 square feet.
-As at 31 December 2022, the property achieved an occupancy of approximately 84%.
+As at 31 December 2023, the property achieved an occupancy of approximately 86%.
 Town Planning Board approval for redevelopment was obtained in April 2021.

 The Group holds Le Cap and La Vetta, Kau To, Sha Tin, low-density residential projects, for leasing after distributions of unsold units to shareholders in 2020 and 2021 respectively.
 Le Cap has 16 residential units including houses and apartments, and 22 car parking spaces of approximately 36,000 square feet saleable area.
-As at 31 December 2022, around 81% of the residential units (in terms of number) were leased.
+As at 31 December 2023, around 88% of the residential units (in terms of number) were leased.
 La Vetta has 34 residential units including houses and apartments, and 48 car parking spaces, of approximately 72,000 square feet saleable area.
-As at 31 December 2022, around 74% of the residential units (in terms of number) were leased.
+As at 31 December 2023, around 71% of the residential units (in terms of number) were leased.